 2. Don’t try to buy more than five grams in a day

-Here is another legal footnote you should know about: while you can buy weed in coffeeshops, you’re not legally allowed to carry more than five grams with you at a time.
+Here is another legal footnote you should know about: while you can buy weed in coffeeshops all around the Netherlands, you’re not legally allowed to carry more than five grams with you at a time.

-Five grams is a lot, so unless you’ve been ordered to buy weed for a whole party of people it’s an unlikely scenario.
-But you never know!
+Before you get upset, let us tell you that five grams is a lot.
+Unless you’ve been ordered to buy weed for a whole party of people, it’s unlikely that you will need that much.
+But you never know! 😉

 Ready for some science?
 The chemical component in cannabis that makes you high or stoned is called THC (tetrahydrocannabinol).
 Some weed strands are bred to contain more THC than others.

-If you’re a beginner smoker, you might want to opt for a strain that has less THC so you can start off on a lower dose (and, thus, gets you less high).
+If you’re a beginner smoker, you might want to opt for a strain that has less THC so you can start off on a lower dose (and, thus, get less high).
 Or, you could opt for a strand higher in another chemical component — CBD (cannabinol).

 Phew, still with us?
 If you’re curious about some more science behind THC and CBD, check out the video below! 👇🏻

 4. Don’t keep your joint to yourself